-A: No. No old photos allowed.
-All submitted photos must be NEW photos taken only during the week of the challenge.
+A: All submitted photos must be NEW photos.
+All challenge photos must be taken during the week of the challenge, never before.
 This is not a class to highlight your previous accomplishments no matter how wonderful or pertinent they may be.

 Q: When do classes start?

-The first challenge/lesson begins Sunday, January 1, 2021 and continues weekly with new lessons/challenges posting each Sunday.
-Streaming videos and/or downloadable lesson PDFs are issued each week.
-Most weeks have a video tutorial to accompany the challenge lesson, but not all lessons will have a video.
+The first challenge/lesson begins December 31, 2023 and continues weekly with new lessons/challenges posting each Sunday.
+A new streaming video and/or downloadable lesson is issued each week.
+With very few exceptions, each week has a video tutorial and .PDF for the challenge lesson.
 The class builds on the previous lessons so keeping up with the weekly challenges is vital.

 Q:What type of Camera do I need?

 You will need the ability to shoot in Manual Mode, Shutter Priority Mode and Aperture Priority Mode.
-Some lenses will have an image stabilization or vibration reduction on/off feature, which can be beneficial, but not required.
+Some cameras will have an image stabilization or vibration reduction on/off feature, which can be beneficial, but not required.
 Before class starts, read your camera manual, learn where your manual adjustments are located.
 The sooner you know how to quickly make adjustments to functions like ISO settings, shutter speed, over/under exposure, etc., the quicker you can focus on taking pictures instead of feeling lost and confused with your camera.
 A camera with external buttons/dials for quickly changing aperture, shutter speed, and ISO is recommended.
-We will start with the basics and I start as if the class knows nothing about aperture, shutter speed, ISO, or manual focusing.
+We will start with the basics and progresses with the assumption the students have zero camera knowledge.

 Q: How do I know what camera to buy if I don't have one?

 A: There are a variety of brands to choose from.
 However, the majority of photographers are split into the Nikon camp or the Canon camp.
-Sony is another brand to consider.
+Sony has favorable mirrorless cameras as well.
+Of course, there are many other brands.
 Check with your local camera store and have them assist you.
 If you don't have a local camera shop, shopping online can be helpful.
 Look for a bundle that will have the camera body, two lenses, digital media, filters, camera bag and more.
 Those are often the best value for startup gear.